DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-header-row.md

 showGroupingControls? | boolean | Specifies whether a grouping control will be rendered. children | ReactNode &#124; Array&lt;ReactNode&gt; | Cell content children.

-### TableHeaderRow.SortingControlProps
+### TableHeaderRow.SortLabelProps

-Describes properties used to render a sorting control.
+Describes properties used to render a sort label.

 Field | Type | Description
 ------|------|------------
-align? | string | Specifies a sorting label alignment. direction? | 'asc' &#124; 'desc' | Specifies a sorting direction. title | string | Specifies a sorting control title. onSort | (parameters: { direction?: 'asc' &#124; 'desc' &#124; null, keepOther?: boolean }) => void | An event that initiates changing the column sorting direction.
+align? | string | Specifies a sort label alignment. direction? | 'asc' &#124; 'desc' | Specifies a sorting direction. title | string | Specifies a sort label title. onSort | (parameters: { direction?: 'asc' &#124; 'desc' &#124; null, keepOther?: boolean }) => void | An event that initiates changing the sorting direction.
 Keeps the current sorting state if `keepOther` is set to true.
-Cancels sorting by the current column if `direction` is set to null. disabled? | boolean | Specifies whether a sorting control is disabled. getMessage | ([messageKey](#localization-messages): string) => string | Returns the text displayed in a sorting control within the header cell.
+Cancels sorting by the current column if `direction` is set to null. disabled? | boolean | Specifies whether a sort label is disabled. getMessage | ([messageKey](#localization-messages): string) => string | Returns the text displayed in a sort label within the header cell.

 ## Localization Messages